andrewangelle/react-glide/README.md

   infinite={true}
   dots={true}
   onSlideChange={()=>{
-    //function that fires when slide changes
+    //define a function to fire when the slide changes }}
-  }}
 />
 ```